 Dan Guernsey, Ed.D., is education policy editor and senior fellow of The Cardinal Newman Society, which promotes and defends faithful Catholic education.
 He has 13 years’ experience as a high school principal and has served an associate professor and education department chair at the university level.
 He and his wife Lisa have 6 children.

 Entries by Dr. Dan Guernsey

 In the last few decades, many alternatives to public schooling have become popular, including charter schools of a “classical” framework.
-However, despite their impressive results in many important areas, we cannot forget what can only be accomplished at an authentic Catholic school – one that embraces its identity and mission with gusto.
-At The Catholic […]
+However, despite their impressive results in many important areas, we cannot forget what can only be accomplished at an authentic Catholic school – one that embraces its identity and mission […]

-Updated February 27, 2019 The following reading list is offered for use with The Cardinal Newman Society’s Literature, Library, and Media Guide for Catholic Educators.
-The authors assembled this list based on their experience as educators and Catholic school administrators, and by consulting sources including schools recognized by The Cardinal Newman Society’s Catholic Education Honor […]
+Updated February 27, 2019 The following reading list is offered for use with The Cardinal Newman Society’s Policy Standards on Literature and the Arts in Catholic Education.
+The authors assembled this list based on their experience as educators and Catholic school administrators, and by consulting sources including schools recognized by […]

 The Vatican’s “working document” that will guide the discussions and directions of October’s Synod on Young People is flawed.
 It puts tremendous emphasis on personal experience and accompaniment as the primary means for reaching young people today.
-But what young people most need—what, deep down, they most desire—is the Truth of Christ boldly proclaimed.
-And […]
+But what young people most need—what, deep down, they most desire—is the Truth […]

 The working document guiding the Synod on Young People, the Faith, and Vocational Discernment focuses on encouraging adults to accompany youth as they face new experiences and challenges.
-Regrettably, its accompaniment/discernment model falls short in three respects: it downplays the role of the adult, it downplays Church teaching and objective truth (reality), and it is […]
+Regrettably, its accompaniment/discernment model falls short in three respects: it downplays the role of the adult, it downplays Church teaching and objective […]